The “Third Spread” – Gin Rummy Tactic

 2to go Gin: All the cards a player holds should be organized into sets or sequences, leaving no cards unused.

-If you’re curious about the origins of classic card games, check out our post on the history of Gin Rummy and discover how this beloved game came to be.
+If you’re curious about the origins of classic card games, check out our post on the history of Gin Rummy Tactic and discover how this beloved game came to be.

 Recent Blogs